Community gardens

 Grounds of a premises, school or business

-If the grounds are large, you may want to consider buying in professional time from our consultancy Wildscapes who can provide you with ecological advice, a management plan and making the changes on the ground – or some of those elements if you want to do some yourself.
+If the grounds are large, you may want to consider buying in professional services from our consultancy Wildscapes.
+They can provide you with ecological advice, a management plan and make changes on the ground.

 Local green space

 Do you know who owns the green space?
-It may be a Parks & Countryside or Housing department of Sheffield or Rotherham Council.
+It may be Sheffield City Council or Rotherham Borough Council.
 Find contact details below:

 There may also be an existing Local or Friends of Group in Sheffield or Rotherham associated with the Green space.